libp2p/docs/content/concepts/introduction/protocols/ping.md

 as it requires an already established libp2p connection.

-A peer opens a stream, sends a request with a payload of 32 random bytes, and the destination peer responds with 32 bytes on the same stream.
+A peer opens a stream, sends a request with a payload of 32 random bytes, and the receiver responds with 32 bytes on the same stream.
 Peers can reuse a strean for future pings.

 Typically, a ping is sent over a stream after the initial protocol negotiation.